mit-cml/yrtoolkit/yr/tutorials/AR_ChickenBowling.md

 ![get newSphereNode](../images/AR_Chicken/get_newSphereNode.png){:.enlargeImage}

 Under Text, drag and drop an empty textbox into the "to" socket.
 Change the text to "Palette.png".
+Palette.png is the media file that contains the texture we will use for SphereNodes.

 ![Empty Textbox](../images/AR_Chicken/empty_textbox.png){:.enlargeImage}